Christ the King Regional High School: Athletics

 This school is well known for athletics, especially its basketball teams.
 They have at least one mythical national championship for girls basketball in 2005.
 The girls basketball team won eleven straight Class A A New York State Federation girls' title from 1990-2000.
 They also won Class AA titles in 2005, 2006, 2010 and 2019.
 The boys basketball team has won the 1989, 2010, 2013, and 2014 State Federation titles.
 Christ the King has produced well-known basketball stars such as Lamar Odom, Sue Bird, Chamique Holdsclaw, Tina Charles, Rawle Alkins, Jayson Williams, Omar Cook, Speedy Claxton, Jose Alvarado, and Khalid Reeves.

 Christ the King offers a wide variety of sports including bowling, cross country fall, handball, indoor track winter and soccer.
 The boys-only programs are baseball, ice hockey, football and outdoor track winter.
 The girls-only programs are softball, cheerleading, dance, swimming, tennis and volleyball.
 The CK Royal Step team is co-ed.
 Christ the King also has a fitness center.

 Clubs

 Clubs include art, broadcasting (formerly Royal Vision), ceramics, computer, key club, literary & art magazine, national honor society, performing arts, portfolio Royal Times (newspaper), PDHP (Program for the Development of Human Potential) Prevention Leadership, speech & debate team, theater arts and video yearbook & yearbook, rosary club, international, and freshman, sophomore, junior and senior student councils.

 Controversy

 In February 2018, a Year 12 student was denied a custom sweater with their name.
-The student bared a name with striking resemblance to civil rights activist Malcolm X. As a result, the refusal was cited as being of the grounds of discrimination and racism.
+The student bore a name with striking resemblance to civil rights activist Malcolm X. As a result, the refusal was cited as being of the grounds of discrimination and racism.
 The student remarked in being told "not wanting to be associated with that name.", and was jokingly called "the new Malcolm X." Outrage from the incident would result in rallying at the school intended to bring awareness of racism in education.